Abderraouf Othmani

-Abderraouf Othmani (عبد الرؤوف عثماني; born 14 June 2001) is an Algerian footballer who plays for MB Rouissat.
+Abderraouf Othmani (عبد الرؤوف عثماني; born 14 June 2001) is an Algerian footballer who plays for US Chaouia.

 Career

 USM Alger

 Abderraouf Othmani his first match was in the Ligue 1 against NA Hussein Dey, while he was with the reserve team, On 21 August 2021, in the first match as a starter against CR Belouizdad, Othmani scored his first goals despite the defeat.
 In the summer 2021, Othmani was promoted to USM Alger's first team.
 On 4 March 2022 Othmani was under contract with USMA until September 2023.
 But completely satisfied with his performance, the club's management decided to extend the player now, without waiting for the old contract to expire and signed a new contract until 2024.
 On June 3, 2023, Othmani won the first title in his football career by winning the 2022–23 CAF Confederation Cup after defeating Young Africans of Tanzania.

 CA Bizertin

 In August 2023, he signed a loan contract with Tunisian Club CA Bizertin.